dharanish-v/pomodoropy/README.md

 * go to run and type **shell:startup**
 * open it and paste the shortcut inside the startup directory
 * This will make the python script run in background when windows boot
-* and make sure you install the requirements on python specified in you system path
+* and make sure you install the requirements on python specified in your system path